Frequently Asked Questions

 We are a small 2 person/ 4 hand studio.
-And we work in clay, which doe not have a 24 hour turn around.
+Our work is Made To Order.
+And we work in clay, which does not have a 24 hour turn around.
 SO we try to have Ready to Decorate work for many of our pieces.
 This work has been kiln fired once and is ready to decorate for your order and kiln fired a second time before shipping.
-Made to Order work has to be started from scratch and takes a bit longer.
+Custom work has to be started from scratch and takes a bit longer.
 We like to think that your order will always ship in less time than it takes to get a new litter of pups!

 Help, my dog cannot see!
 My dog cannot breathe!